badbreze/twitter-posts-to-blog/readme.txt

 == Installation ==
-Copy the plugin into the wordpress directory ( wp-content/plugins/ ) Activate plugin from admin control panel
+Copy the plugin into the WordPress directory ( wp-content/plugins/ ) Activate plugin from admin control panel

 Create your twitter application here: